c14399846/assignment2_Super_Snake/README.md

 Death (mouse and cherry):
 	getting eaten by snake, will respawn to new area.

+Use reset button to set high score to 0.

+Use mute button to turn sounds on/off (it's a toggle).

+Info screen contains this same information.

 Images used are made by me, you can repurpose them if needed.